elmah/www/Oracle.md

 ## Configuring Your Database

 The first thing you need to do in order to use the `OracleErrorLog` is to configure your database.
-The ELMAH source code includes a file called [`Oracle.sql`](http://elmah.googlecode.com/svn/trunk/src/Elmah/Oracle.sql) which is the basis for everything you need to do.
+The ELMAH source code includes a file called [`Oracle.sql`][orasql] which is the basis for everything you need to do.

 ### The Simple Way

 The simplest way to get your database up and running is to:

   1. Log into Oracle as the owner of the objects that you are going to create (probably using SQL\*Plus)
-  1. Run the [`Oracle.sql`](http://elmah.googlecode.com/svn/trunk/src/Elmah/Oracle.sql) script as is
+  1. Run the [`Oracle.sql`][orasql] script as is

 NB In order to run the script, the logged in user will require `CREATE TABLE`, `CREATE PROCEDURE`, and `CREATE SEQUENCE` privileges.